-A 2017 preface – Firstly, this letter jumps forward a little.
-We have left the YMCA by now, found jobs at Saks and rented our first flat in New York.
-It was a typical brownstone which we loved and I am delighted that although many of the surrounding buildings have been torn down, our apartment still stands and this photo shows our front door.
+NOTE from Tony: This letter jumps forward a little.
+We have left the YMCA, found jobs at Saks and rented our first flat in New York.
+It was a typical brownstone which I loved.
+I’m delighted that although many of the surrounding buildings have been torn down, the apartment still stands and the above photo shows the front door today.

 156 West 73rd Street New York City 23 New York

 We have just returned from a busy day of sightseeing and feel as usual exhausted.
 We got up at 10am and went straight out to go up the Empire State Building which is the tallest building in the world.
 It has been another beautiful day with clear sky and warm sun.

 The weather ever since we arrived has been up in the 70s and I understand that the weather at home is quite wintery (this I am told by Colin who gets frequent short letters from home, unlike me.)
 For heaven’s sake don’t wait for me to write to you and don’t bother with air mail either as this is quite expensive but do write sometimes, even if you have nothing to say.

 It was a a perfect day for the view from the top of the Empire State Building and visibility was 25 miles, this is not the best as it sometimes is up to 50 miles on a really clear day, but today there was a slight haze which cut it down.
 It is impossible just to describe the view as it is so breathtaking.
 You can see the Atlantic Ocean and four states all at the same time and we saw huge liners coming in and leaving the harbour, and could see the whole of the island of Manhattan.
 We stayed up there for ages just looking at the view.
 It cost $1.50 and well worth it.